 Tip: If you visit a furniture store to test different chair and table heights, tell the salesperson what you're doing so she doesn't lose her spot on the "up" list.

 Chair Width and Depth

 Scale isn't just about compatible heights.
 You also need chairs that actually fit under your table.
 If they don't, your diners won't feel comfortable and you'll damage both table and chairs.

 If you plan to use two or more chairs on each long side of the table, make sure there's room to slide them underneath with bumping each other or the table's base or legs.
-If the chair seats touch, diners feel cramped and uncomfortable close.
-The same is true for round tables; leave at least two inches of space between each chair.
+If the chair seats touch, diners feel cramped and uncomfortably close.
+The same is true for roundtables; leave at least two inches of space between each chair.

 Chair Arm and Back Heights

 If you use dining chairs with arms at any type of table, make sure the tops of the arms don't brush or bump the bottom of the tabletop or apron.

 In addition to the inevitable damage your chair arms will suffer, diners may not be able to sit close enough to the table to eat comfortably.